Dairy Farming Sustainability

 In methane digesters that use gas to produce energy

-Soil erosion is greatly reduced through efforts to maintain soil health.
-This in turn helps retain and conserve water.
-Also, growing crops for cow feed on farmland not only cuts back on emissions from transporting feed in from an outside source, the acres of plants use carbon dioxide in the air, releasing oxygen in return.
+Land erosion is greatly reduced through efforts to maintain soil health.
+Nourished soil helps retain and conserve water.
+Growing crops for cow feed on farmland not only cuts back on emissions from transporting feed in from an outside source, the acres of plants use carbon dioxide in the air, releasing oxygen in return.

 Fun Fact